Elizabeth-Ololade/Capstone-Project/Sales Performance Analysis.md

 showing how much revenue each  region contributes to the total sales.
 The south is the region generating highest revenue compare to other regions.

 ### **Insights**
-From the to visualization, several key insights can be derived:
+From the data to visualization, several key insights can be derived:
 -  A retail business analysis using a clustered column chart to display region generating highest revenue, it will help to understand which region are performing best.